zikula/core/docs/AccessControl/Permissions/Dev/Implementation.md

 Common approaches for handling such requirements are for example:

-- Use a separate permission component, like `AcmeRecipesModule:Own:(Ingredients|Recipes)`.
+- Use a separate permission component, like `AcmeRecipesBundle:Own:(Ingredients|Recipes)`.
 - Do a comparison of the current user's ID with the owner ID.
 - Use dedicated configuration options, for example user group selectors, to store a group ID which may do additional things (independent of permissions).
 - Combine these steps.